Evaluating and Advancing Multimodal Large Language Models in Perception Ability Lens: AbilityLens

 \subsection{Evaluation Framework}

 Our AbilityLens offers both online and offline evaluation modes to accommodate diverse model assessment needs.

-\textbf{Offline Evaluation Mode} provides a comprehensive assessment of each model's perception capabilities in accuracy and stability, as shown in \cref{tab accuracy} and \cref{tab: stability}, respectively.
+\textbf{Offline Evaluation Mode} provides a comprehensive assessment of each model's perception capabilities in accuracy and stability, as shown in Table \ref{tab accuracy} and \ref{tab: stability}, respectively.
+This approach effectively reduces evaluation bias and variance caused by the single benchmark, enabling a more robust and holistic comparison across models.
 We evaluate state-of-the-art MLLMs with various model sizes and training data, including both commercial and open-source models, across six core abilities.

 \textbf{Online Evaluation Mode} enables real-time monitoring of training dynamics throughout model development, leveraging AbilityLens for a more unified and comprehensive assessment compared to existing benchmarks.
-By evaluating checkpoints at various training stages, we can (1) assess the impact of training configuration adjustments, (2) identify optimal checkpoints for specific abilities, (3) track trends in ability-specific optimization, and (4) detect potential conflicts between abilities.
-In \cref{fig dynamic}, we illustrate AbilityLens in action through a reimplementation of LLaVA-OV-SI’s~\cite{llava-ov} single-stage training process.
-Traditional approaches, represented by the fourth subfigure in \cref{fig dynamic}, focus solely on average scores and often obscure underlying conflicts.
+By evaluating checkpoints at various training stages, we can (1) assess the impact of training configuration adjustments, (2) identify optimal checkpoints for specific abilities, (3) track trends in ability-specific optimization, and (4) detect potential \textbf{ability conflicts where some abilities meet performance degradation in both accuracy and stability after further training}.
+Addressing these conflicts during training can lead to more balanced and stable multimodal capabilities, ultimately enhancing the overall effectiveness of the models.
+In Figure \ref{fig dynamic}, we illustrate AbilityLens in action through a reimplementation of LLaVA-OV-SI’s~\cite{llava-ov} single-stage training process.
+Traditional approaches, represented by the fourth subfigure in Figure \ref{fig dynamic}, focus solely on average scores and often obscure underlying conflicts.
 In contrast, AbilityLens offers a capability-decomposed analysis tool that enables researchers to gain deeper insights and make targeted improvements in their VLMs.
-For example, after 10,000 training steps, the OCR ability displays a marked drop in both accuracy and stability, revealing an ability conflict that conventional methods might overlook.
-AbilityLens thus not only uncovers such critical issues but also supports targeted adjustments, as we demonstrate with an efficient resolution in the following section.
+For example, in the second figure of Figure \ref{fig dynamic}, after 10,000 training steps, the OCR ability displays a marked performance degradation in both accuracy and stability, revealing an ability conflict that conventional methods might overlook.
+We will discuss using existing fine-tuning and model merging methods to solve this issue in Sec \ref{sec discussion}.